The Procter & Gamble Company (PG) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for The Procter & Gamble Company (PG) is $158.18, which is $4.67 above the current market price.
-The public float for PG is 2.36B, and currently, short sellers hold a 0.57% ratio of that floaft.
-The average trading volume of PG on April 13, 2023 was 6.82M shares.
+The average price predicted for The Procter & Gamble Company (PG) by analysts is $159.18, which is $5.46 above the current market price.
+The public float for PG is 2.36B, and at present, short sellers hold a 0.64% of that float.
+On April 20, 2023, the average trading volume of PG was 6.57M shares.

 PG’s Market Performance

-The stock of The Procter & Gamble Company (PG) has seen a 0.56% increase in the past week, with a 9.36% rise in the past month, and a -0.54% fall in the past quarter.
-The volatility ratio for the week is 1.10%, and the volatility levels for the past 30 days are at 1.29% for PG.
-The simple moving average for the past 20 days is 3.07% for PG’s stock, with a 6.37% simple moving average for the past 200 days.
+The stock of The Procter & Gamble Company (PG) has seen a 0.11% increase in the past week, with a 4.21% rise in the past month, and a 3.30% gain in the past quarter.
+The volatility ratio for the week is 0.92%, and the volatility levels for the past 30 days are at 1.11% for PG.
+The simple moving average for the last 20 days is 1.68% for PG stock, with a simple moving average of 6.33% for the last 200 days.

 Analysts’ Opinion of PG